Infinite-Impact-Insights/kig.re/_posts/2017-03-10-dead-simple-encryption-with-sym.md

 > Encrypting application secrets had never been easier! –– Socrates [LOL, -ed.]

-#### Step By Step
+### Step by Step Walkthrough

+In this section, I am hoping to walk you through the entire end-to-end process of generating a key, password-protecting it, caching it, and using it to encrypt and decrypt a file.

-  1. You generate a new encryption key, that will be used to both encrypt and decrypt the data.
-The key is 256 bits, or 32 bytes, or 45 bytes when base64-encoded, and can be generated with `sym -g`.
+  1. We start by generating a new encryption key, that will be used to both encrypt and decrypt the data.
+The key is 256 bits, or 32 bytes, or 45 bytes when base64-encoded, and can be generated and printed to STDOUT with `sym -g`.
      * You can optionally password protect the key with `sym -gp`
      * You can save the key into a file with `sym -gpo key-file`
      * Or you can save it into the OS-X Keychain, with `sym -gpx keychain-name`